interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 ### Accounting

-An **account** represents a record of transactions between counterparties, denominated in some fungible asset.
+An **account** represents a record of transactions between counterparties, denominated in a single, fungible asset.
 Each account may be comprised of multiple account balances, which each represent the net difference between amounts received (credits) and amounts owed (debits) for some subset of their transactions.

 Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two balances for each account:

 - **Accounts payable**, the amount owed by the connector to its peer for packets its peer has fulfilled.
   - Positive amount indicates the connector is indebted to its peer (a _liability_ for the connector).
-  - Negative amount indicates the connector has prefunded.
+  - Negative amount indicates the connector has sent a pre-payment to its peer.
 - **Accounts receivable**, the amount owed to the connector by its peer for packets the connector has fulfilled.
   - Positive amount indicates its peer is indebted to the connector (an _asset_ to the connector).
-  - Negative amount indicates its peer has prefunded.
+  - Negative amount indicates its peer has sent a pre-payment to the connector.

 (Note: in context of "accounts payable" or "accounts receivable," "accounts" actually refers to a single account balance, not multiple accounts.)